m4tt13/xray-16/README.md

 # S.T.A.L.K.E.R.: Call of Pripyat with HL2 Movement

-This modification transfers the physics of movement directly from the HL2.
+This modification for [OpenXRay](https://github.com/OpenXRay/xray-16) transfers the physics of movement directly from the HL2.

 ## Features
 * Bunnyhopping